inventale/spring-boot-kotlin-template/README.md

 This project is a copy of [spring-boot-template](https://gitlab.inventale.com/platform/templates/spring-boot-template) written using kotlin.

+## Key differences from spring-boot-template
+1) Kotlin instead of Java ;)
+2) No lombock required anymore
+3) Plugins `plugin.allopen` and `org.jetbrains.kotlin.plugin.spring` should be enabled for a correct work of Spring
+4) It's better to have artifacts `jackson-module-kotlin` and `kotlin-reflect` in the classpath for a correct work of Spring
+5) [kotlin-logging](https://github.com/MicroUtils/kotlin-logging) as a wrapper for Slf4j
+6) [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin) instead of pure mockito for tests

 ## Modules

 1) buildSrc - Gradle dependencies and plugins configuration